 The LHAP will be submitted as early as possible before the statewide final submission deadline to allow enough time for revisions, submission to the City commission for approval and public comments on the document.
 All LHAPs are due by May 2 of the year in which the previous LHAP is expiring.
-Forms, templates and instructions for submittal of the plan are located at: www.floridahousing.org/programs/special-programs/local-housing-assistance-plan-(lhap)/lhap-template-and-exhibits
+Forms, templates and instructions for submittal of the plan are located at the Florida housing Finance corporation website